Country Brief: Bangladesh

 - Government ordered 50 mmcfd reduction in gas supply for power generation

-- All public and private universities shut early (Mar 8-9); Eid holidays brought forward to conserve electricity
+- All public and private universities shut early (Mar 8-9); Eid holidays brought forward to conserve electricity; universities remain shut as of Day 40

-- Fuel rationing imposed: 10% cut in allocations to filling stations; daily purchase limits by vehicle category
+- Fuel rationing imposed: 10% cut in allocations to filling stations; daily purchase limits by vehicle category; rationing continuing

 - Four of five state-run fertilizer factories shut down; available gas redirected to power plants